liammoat/cloud-native-workshop/Day 01_Kubernetes/labs/04-advanced-kubernetes.md

 ### Steps

 1. Enable Azure Dev Spaces using the cli.
+This will also install `azds` cli which is required to work with aks dev spaces.

     ```bash
     az aks use-dev-spacs -g <resource-group-name> -n <aks-cluster-name>